 Our role in the consortium is to make tissue samples and data easily collectible, traceable, and accessible to researchers through the NNTC website (managed by Emmes).
 We also conduct a battery of ante and post-mortem tests on HIV/AIDS patients as well as provide data warehousing services for the program.
 To date, the NNTC effort has generated over 500 publications that advance the understanding of neurological and psychological disorders of HIV/AIDS patients.

 The “different kind of CRO” story does not end there.
 It extends to supporting clinical trials testing therapeutics for mild traumatic brain injury, PTSD, stroke and rare diseases.
 We are also on the cutting edge of clinical research involving the use of psychedelic substances, such as psilocybin, to treat major depressive disorder andalcoholism.
-On your behalf, we can apply our niche experience in managing trials involving Schedule I drugs, easing the regulatory and logistical burdens of developing such products.Contact Us
+On your behalf, we can apply our niche experience in managing trials involving Schedule I drugs, easing the regulatory and logistical burdens of developing such neuroscience solutions.Contact Us

 Advancing Clinical Research Through Standardization